- Published on

 This isn't finished.
 It's a beginning.

-We're launching closed alpha on November 24, 2025.
-We need data engineers and analytics engineers who've felt this pain to help shape what Daana becomes.
+Daana is open source and available today.
+We need data engineers and analytics engineers who've felt this pain to help shape what it becomes.
 Your feedback will determine whether we're solving the real problem or building something nobody needs.

-If you recognize this problem - if you've watched teams struggle with brittle pipelines and lost architectural knowledge - we need your perspective.
-Not to sell you something, but to learn from your experience.
+If you recognize this problem - if you've watched teams struggle with brittle pipelines and lost architectural knowledge - we want your perspective.
 What patterns matter most in your context?
 What barriers prevent adoption?
 What did we get wrong?

-This is ELv2 open source because knowledge should belong to the community.
-The data architecture community built these patterns over decades - they shouldn't be locked behind proprietary tools.
+This is open source because the data architecture community built these patterns over decades - they shouldn't be locked behind proprietary tools.
 But open source doesn't mean we know all the answers.
 It means we're building this together.

 This is alpha because we're still learning.
-The core patterns work - We've used them across organizations with proven results.
-But translating those patterns into a tool that works for diverse teams and contexts requires feedback from people building real systems under real constraints.
+The core patterns work - we've used them across organizations with consistent results.
+But translating those into a tool that works for diverse teams requires feedback from people building real systems under real constraints.

 This is an invitation because we can't reclaim lost knowledge alone.
-It takes a community.
-Data engineers who understand the frustration of unmaintainable pipelines.
-Analytics engineers who've felt the pain of drifting documentation.
-Architects who've tried teaching these patterns and hit barriers.
-People who believe data platforms should be better than what we've settled for.
+It takes a community of data engineers, analytics engineers, and architects who believe data platforms should be better than what we've settled for.

-Comment 'ALPHA' on the LinkedIn post or reach out directly.
+Check out the project on GitHub, try it on your own data, and tell us what you think.
 Help us bring back the craft of data modeling, accessible to everyone who builds data platforms.

 The data architecture community built incredible knowledge over decades.
 Let's make sure the next generation can access it.